A relevant cost is a cost that only relates to a specific management decision, and which will change in the future as a result of that decision.

 For example, the Archaic Book Company (ABC) is considering purchasing a printing press for its medieval book division.
 If ABC buys the press, it will eliminate 10 scribes who have been copying the books by hand.
 The wages of these scribes are relevant costs, since they will be eliminated in the future if management buys the printing press.
 However, the cost of corporate overhead is not a relevant cost, since it will not change as a result of this decision.

 The reverse of a relevant cost is a sunk cost.
-A sunk cost is an expenditure already made, and so will not change on a go-forward basis as the result of a management decision.
+A sunk cost is an expenditure that has already been made, and so will not change on a go-forward basis as the result of a management decision.